Configuration

 SIRR_DATA_DIR: /data

-SIRR_LOG_LEVEL: info
+SIRR_LOG_LEVEL: warn

 volumes: